publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

+= 4.0.27 =
+* Change : On new installations, create pp_group_members database table with a unique key

+= 4.0.26 - 1 Jul 2024 =
+Re-release with incremented version to force clearance of update package caches after previous mistagging

 = 4.0.25 - 26 Jun 2024 =
 * Compat : PublishPress Revisions - Administrators could not be added to Change Request Notification group